ciscoheat/superforms-web/src/routes/get-started/[...lib]/+page.md

 ## Creating a Superform

-This tutorial will create a Superform containing a name and an email address, ready to be expanded with more form data.
+This tutorial will create a Superform with a name and email address, ready to be expanded with more form data.

 ### Creating a validation schema

-The main thing required to create a Superform is a validation schema, representing the form data for a single form.
+The main thing required to create a Superform is a validation schema, representing the form data for a single form:

 {#if $settings.lib == 'arktype'}